 An opinion piece for Euractiv fails to understand the sistemic nature of Romanian corruption and instead opts to hound the fight against it, suggesting that its champions are somehow building upon the Communist past.
 This is false.

-An opinion piece by british journalist Nick Kochan, published by Euractiv, is stirring up the debate on the anticorruption drive in Romania, suggesting all manner of connections that resemble shaming pieces of the paid variety in local mass-media, rather than the careful investigative work of a seasoned journalist.
+by british journalist Nick Kochan, published by Euractiv, is stirring up the debate on the anticorruption drive in Romania, suggesting all manner of connections that resemble shaming pieces of the paid variety in local mass-media, rather than the careful investigative work of a seasoned journalist.

 The author fails to understand the sistemic nature of Romanian corruption and instead opts to hound the fight against it, suggesting that its champions are somehow building upon the Communist past.
 This is false.

 In his article, the National Anticorruption Directorate - known locally as DNA - is compared to the dreaded Securitate because it uses the Romanian secret service - SRI `hand in glove`, as the author puts it.